jlit/shockingGame/README.md

 - Thread each controller wire into the holes on the side of the top unit.
 - Connect the switches, controllers, etc. according to the diagram above.

+## Programming
+- Download the code in the code folder to the Arduino